 A new year brings fresh predictions for what lies ahead in the business.
 Cloud computing is no exception.
-As 2017 wraps up, our cloud experts gazed into their cloud crystal balls to share what they expect to see happening digitally in 2018.
+As 2017 wraps up, our cloud experts gazed into their cloud crystal balls to share cloud trends they expect to happen in 2018.

 Increased Cloud Migrations Across All Sectors, Changing the Way They Do Business

-From healthcare and education services becoming increasingly more cloud- based (think telemedicine and online learning) to swelling telecommuting workforces across both public and private sectors, the demands for unique remote connectivity needs will climb in 2018.
+From healthcare and education services becoming increasingly more cloud-based (think telemedicine and online learning) to swelling telecommuting workforces across both public and private sectors, the demands for unique remote connectivity needs will climb in 2018.
 That’s where the cloud comes in.
 Organizations are becoming more savvy about the cloud and how it can benefit them.
 It's simple Cloud Computing 101 at play.

 Growth in Unified Corporate Cloud Adoption Strategies = Better Technology

 More companies will embrace the idea of being “in the cloud” and seek the benefits it offers compared to the traditional legacy server-based environment.
-This ultimately will catapult enterprise technology to the same level or beyond the technology employees use at home.
-Just as cloud computing drives change in companies, it also drives change in the technologies these companies need to thrive digitally.
+This ultimately will catapult enterprise cloud computing technology to the same level or beyond the technology employees use at home.
+Just as cloud services drive change in companies, these solutions also transform the kind (and caliber) of technologies these companies need to thrive.
+Cloud solutions drive digital transformation.

 Better Global Communication for Improved Productivity

 Thanks to the cloud, organizations now can easily connect employees and clients in scattered locations across the globe.
 Using a standard laptop or smartphone, a worker in New York and a prospect in Cairo can meet face-to-face from their own living rooms.
 Worldwide business communication has never been easier.
-And it will only improve, thanks to ongoing improvements to the cloud and the platforms used to connect people with it.
+And it will only improve, thanks to ongoing improvements in cloud computing.

 Wider Use of Multi-Cloud Strategy vs. Single Vendor

-It’s possible to effectively mix-and-match cloud services from multiple providers to deliver the best, most personalized productivity solutions.
+It’s possible to effectively mix-and-match cloud services from multiple cloud providers to deliver the best, most personalized productivity solutions.
 A multi-cloud solution allows IT teams to flexibly manage their organizations’ application and workload requirements.
 This can make companies more agile and open to embracing growth and business success and look toward cloud adoption.

 Tighter Security and Greater Scrutiny